 Northern Territory Travel Guide

 The Northern Territory is located below the Arafura Sea on the central portion of Australia’s northern coast.
-With its blue seas, treacherous mountains, lush forests and arid deserts, the Northern Territory will leave you inspired and refreshed.
-The beautiful territory is an incredible sampler of Earth’s most interesting wonders.
+With its blue seas, arid deserts, unexpected forests and rugged rock outcrops the Northern Territory will leave you inspired and refreshed.

 While most of the Northern Territory is remote, the territory’s capital Darwin is a lovely city that is full of culture and history.
 Kakadu National Park is one of the Northern Territory’s most popular destinations with seven unique regions to explore.
 Uluru is a gargantuan natural wonder that rests in a vast plain 450 kilometres from Alice Springs.
 Birdwatching enthusiasts and experienced bushwalkers often visit Litchfield National Park for its rivers, forests, and waterfalls.
 When you visit the Tiwi Islands, you will experience a world unlike any other place on Earth as you visit aboriginal markets and discover the local culture.

 Located in the northernmost region of Australia's Northern Territory, Darwin is the capital of the state.
 It ls often regarded as Australia's hottest state.

 Elsey National Park in the Northern Territory is an amazing nature reserve that will impress you with its pristine habitats and diverse wildlife.

 Finke Gorge National Park is a magnificent nature reserve near Namitjira, Northern Territory.
 The park covers an area of 460 square-kilometres.